-Before you integrate AI into your product, you need to be sure that's the right choice.
-Here, we'll discuss some pros and cons of AI integration.
+Before you start AI app development, you need to be sure that's the right choice.
+Here, we'll discuss some pros and cons of AI app development.

 7 mistakes to avoid in AI app development